ausome-maps/design/design document.md

     - As a professional, I want to be able to manage my appointments in the platform, so that I can properly set my schedule throughout the day.
     - As a professional, I want to submit my credentials and/or certification, so that I can improve my professional reputation.
     - As a professional, I want to know how my data will be used, so that I can be assured that it will not be used for other means.
+    - As a professional, I want to submit feedback to the platform maintainers, so that I can help in improving the platform.

   5. Business owners (owners of clinics, therapy centers, art studios and so on)